greyhats13/99co-technical-test/README.md

         fi
 ```
 # Helm Chart
+Our kubernetes will use Helm chart.
+Flux controller will use the chart as our desired state in Github, and deploy them to the actual state in our kubernetes cluster (EKS)
 **Deployment**
 Our deployment automatically has been set to get Env from our Configmap and Secret.
 Here's sample deployment for our Service E: